Web Service Promotion

 de.uplanet.lucy.server.bpee.WebServiceCallBpeeExecutable.authenticator.username

-Static user name that should be used for HTTP Basic authentication.
+A static username to be used for HTTP Basic authentication.

 de.uplanet.lucy.server.bpee.WebServiceCallBpeeExecutable.authenticator.password